 - No “rant” articles.
 While Imprint does consider opinion and personal experience pieces, it is not a platform for political bashing, intolerance, or insults.

 - Articles must be a minimum of 500 words and a maximum of 1,500 words in length.

 - Articles must be written in a legible, 12-point font and double-spaced.
 If the editors cannot easily read your submission, it will not be considered for publication.

 - Articles must be submitted as a Word document – either .doc or .docx file extensions.
 If the editors cannot easily open your article to make revisions, it will not be read or considered for publication.

-If you would like to be featured in our Spring 2022 edition, please send us an article pitch, including a subject line/working title and a summary of your content ideas.
-We have included an example pitch for reference!
+If you would like to be featured in our Summer 2022 edition, please send us an article pitch, including a subject line/working title and a summary of your content ideas.
 If you are interested in writing but are unsure about what to write, contact us at [email protected] and we will work with you personally to develop your ideas more.

 We can’t wait to read it!